smirarab/sepp/tutorial/tipp-tutorial.md

 Task 5: Running a 16S amplicon analysis.
 ----------------------------------------

-Finally, we have included a 16S reference marker gene that can be used to analyze 16S amplicon data.
+The 16S reference package has not been updated since 2014, so we caution against using this reference package.
+For completeness, we include the commands in the original TIPP tutorial.
 Below is an example of running TIPP on 16S amplicon data.
 ```
 run_tipp.py -R 16S-bacteria-v1/16S_bacteria \
             -f test/unittest/data/mock/16S_bacteria/human_gut_16S.fas \